What does Hewlett Foundation focus on in its grantmaking?

 We fund organizations working in areas that align with the goals and strategies of our programs and initiatives.
 Most of our grants are awarded to organizations identified by the foundation.

-The foundation accepts unsolicited letters of inquiry for our Environment Program and Performing Arts Program.
-We also accept unsolicited letters of inquiry for San Francisco Bay Area grantmaking related to the Environment Program.
+The foundation accepts unsolicited letters of inquiry for our Performing Arts Program.
 PropelNext applications are accepted by invitation only.
-Our Education Program, Global Development and Population Program, Effective Philanthropy Program, and Special Projects, as well as the Madison and Cyber initiatives, are not accepting unsolicited letters of inquiry at this time.
+Our Education Program, Environment Program, Global Development and Population Program, Effective Philanthropy Program, and Special Projects, as well as the Madison and Cyber initiatives, are not accepting unsolicited letters of inquiry at this time.

 Do your programs ever collaborate on grants?